MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ### Use validation attributes

-If you can validate a property with on or more of the [validation attributes][12] do so.
+If you can validate a property with one or more of the [validation attributes][12], do so.
 This validation is checked before any method is called with `Invoke-DscResource` and when you compile a DSC Configuration.
 Raising an error earlier reduces the chances that the DSC Resource will fail in an unpredictable way when enforcing state.